 If a student notices something in their room or in the common areas which requires repair, they may submit a work order online.
 Under Maintenance & Key Requests select Submit a Work Order.
-For emergency repairs, such as a broken water pipe, please call (805) 437-2733 or go to your Village Office.
+For emergency repairs, such as a broken water pipe, please call (805) 437-2733 or go to your Village Office during business hours.
 Listed below is the procedure for submitting a work order and what occurs when HRE receives one:

 - a.
 Work orders will be verified by an HRE staff person to ensure the nature of the problem before sending facility workers or trades staff to address the concern. - b.
 Roommates should communicate any work orders to each other so that duplicate requests are not completed and miscommunication with the facility staff is avoided.
 If you would like to check on the status of your request, you may call (805) 437-2733 or email student.housing@csuci.edu for an update. - c.
 Residents will be charged for damages when it is clear that the situation is the result of misuse or intentional damage, or for charges incurred when facility workers respond to a request of a personal nature, such as retrieving a contact lens from a sink drain, or keys dropped down the elevator shaft. - d.
-Facility workers work between 6 a.m. and 4 p.m. on weekdays and in order to facilitate a quick response, maintenance work is done as staff is available and cannot be scheduled for a specific date and time.
+Facility workers work between 5 a.m. and 3 p.m. on weekdays and in order to facilitate a quick response, maintenance work is done as staff is available and cannot be scheduled for a specific date and time.
 Normally, facility workers will not enter student rooms until after 9 a.m. unless absolutely necessary for an emergency maintenance concern.
-When a facility worker must enter an apartment when no one is home, a card will be left in the room listing the type of work completed, when it was completed, and who completed it.
+When a facility worker must enter an apartment when no one is home, a card will be left in the room listing the type of work completed, when it was completed, and who completed it. - e.

-- e.
 In Santa Rosa and Santa Cruz Village, light bulbs are replaced by maintenance staff through the submission of a work order.
 In Anacapa Village, residents may obtain 60-watt light bulbs from their Village office or submit a work order. - f.
 Students who discover insect problems should report them to their Village front desk and check out bug spray.
 Students should keep their rooms and food preparation and storage areas clean to prevent pest problems.
-Opening windows and doors without screens will allow insects into rooms. - g.
-Note: Residents must complete a health assessment and immediately inform housing if they demonstrate any COVID-19 related symptoms before housing proceeds with addressing any maintenance concerns.
+Opening windows and doors without screens will allow insects into rooms.